the-Jinxist/golang-backend-masterclass/README.md

 Day 26: We learnt about how Paseto is better than JWT for authentication.

 Day 27: Created the JWT maker file.
-This file implements our abstract token creator interface
+This file implements our abstract token creator interface.

+Day 28: Learned how to verify tokens with JWT and Paseto.
+Wrote test to account for the way each implementation works